-Assad: Capturing Aleppo 'huge step' to end Syria's war
+Syria stops Aleppo military action, Russian official says

 Many civilians remain trapped in the shrinking rebel-held area, with food, fuel and medical supplies almost exhausted and no safe route out.

-On Wednesday, Syrian rebels in that sector called for a five-day humanitarian ceasefire, and the Syria Civil Defence, better known as the White Helmets, Thursday called for safe passage for their volunteers, families and other humanitarian workers as Syrian government forces and their allies close in.
+On Wednesday, Syrian rebels in that sector called for a five-day humanitarian ceasefire, and the Syria Civil Defense, better known as the White Helmets, Thursday called for safe passage for their volunteers, families and other humanitarian workers as Syrian government forces and their allies close in.

-"If we are not evacuated our volunteers face torture and execution in the regime's detention centers and therefore we need urgent action to save the lives of humanitarians in the besieged part of the city," the group said in a statement, adding they believe they only have about 48 hours left.
+"If we are not evacuated our volunteers face torture and execution in the regime's detention centers and therefore we need urgent action to save the lives of humanitarians in the besieged part of the city," the group said, adding members believe they only have about 48 hours left.

 James Prince, president of the Democracy Council -- which works with US-backed Syrian opposition groups -- said a lack of US support has left the opposition with no leverage to negotiate and is forcing it to surrender and leave Aleppo to stop the bombing.